HVAC Training Schools & Certification in Missouri

 The curriculum includes a range of traditional HVAC/R technology training and new industry trends such as solar hot water and mini-split systems.
 The department has three labs each set up to be used for several different topics.

 The installer certificate is made up of 23 to 25 credits.
-It includes courses such as electricity for HVAC, principles of refrigeration, refrigeration and A/C mechanical systems, piping design, sizing, & installation for HRA, customer relations & record-keeping, and sheet metal design, sizing & installation for HRA.
+It includes courses such as electricity for HVAC, principles of refrigeration, refrigeration and A/C mechanical systems, piping design, sizing, & installation for HRA, customer relations and record-keeping, and sheet metal design, sizing & installation for HRA.

 The technician certificate comprises 52 to 54 credits, including all of the above-mentioned courses, with the addition of an introduction to international mechanical code, duct, envelope testing, and leakage detection, residential gas heating systems, electric and hydronic heat, residential air conditioning systems, advanced electricity for HVAC, heat pumps and mini-splits, and commercial refrigeration systems.